for exposures secured against domestic residential and commercial immovable property pursuant to Regulation (EU) No

-for exposures secured against domestic residential and commercial immovable property pursuant to Regulation (EU) No**

 The following upper limits are prescribed:

 Since 2006 the FMA has been collecting data on the realised losses from property-based collateral from a representative selection of credit institutions in order to assess the Austrian property market.
 The collection of data focuses on loans where default occurred so far in the past that their property-based collateral has already been realised, i.e. the real amount of the loss was determined.
-Since June 2014, data have been collected for all credit institutions in Austria on the basis of reporting pursuant to Article 101 CRR in conjunction with Article 12 and Annex VI of Implementing Regulation (EU) 680/2014 (IP reporting).
+Since June 2014, data has been available for all credit institutions in Austria on the basis of reporting pursuant to Article 101 CRR in conjunction with Article 12 and Annex VI of Implementing Regulation (EU) 680/2014 (IP reporting).
 This harmonized, semi-annual reporting requirement is based on estimates of loss within the reporting period.
 The FMA’s annual data collection was continued until 2016 when it was replaced by the full collection on the basis of IP reporting data.
 Under the new Implementing Regulation (EU) 2021/451, IP losses are reported on an annual basis.

 It is hereby determined, that the maximum loss rates for the Austrian property market that were collected to date by the FMA are lower than the aforementioned thresholds, thereby meaning – until further notice – that deviation from point b) of Article 125(2), point b) of Article 126(2) and point b) of Article 199(2) CRR is permissible.